-We had some knowledgeable people on trail, including accomplished Kruger guides – and their faces said it all.
+We had some knowledgeable people on the trail, including accomplished Kruger guides – and their faces said it all.
 Each tracking episode ended with guest and guide shaking their head in stunned appreciation, then handshakes all round.
-It was better than an opera, and in the best of opera houses.
+It was better than an opera and in the best of opera houses.

 Subscribe to enjoy more stories like this – join our tribe

 Travel in Africa is about knowing when and where to go, and with whom.
 A few weeks too early / late and a few kilometres off course and you could miss the greatest show on Earth.
 And wouldn’t that be a pity?
 Search for your ideal safari here, or contact an Africa Geographic safari consultant to plan your dream vacation.